 Anime you may not have watched: Orphen

 While the pacing of the main plot is pretty engaging, the pace of the overall series is where Orphen stumbles a little.
 The first three episodes set the story up well and bring forth lots of questions for the viewer.
 The next three episodes are fillers which are decent enough in their own right, then another plot oriented episode, followed by three or four more fillers.
-That's how the story goes for a while, but a little past
+That's how the story goes for a while, but a little past the show's halfway point, the main plot comes to the forefront and stays there.
+The filler episodes aren't bad, like I said, but those with less patience than I may get annoyed at the somewhat slow pace of the main plot.

 To be honest, I prefer this format for anime.
 The fillers are good and well made and relate to the story well enough for me to believe they belong there.
 I can understand why a few people might not like this idea but I am a fan of longer anime in general and the short ten-to-twelve episode anime we have been seeing as of late, feel a little too short for me.